plutzilla/plutzilla.github.io/_drafts/agile-product-backlog-management.md

 * Acceptance Criteria (functional and non-functional requirements) is clear (not ambiguous) and testable
 * Meets INVEST criteria
 * Dependencies are identified and impediments are removed (i.e. the wireframes/mockups are prepared by UX team; the translations are provided by Translations team etc.)
+* Business metrics are defined for monitoring

 The example of the DoR of the Defect:

 * The defect is reproducible
 * The impact (damage, scope etc.) is defined

 The DoR for the Task does not have most of these requirements, so it defining them brings value to your team, you can do it for your specific case.
+The good example of such DoR would be "Service Level Objectives (SLO) are defined", which results in a mutual business and technical effort, and impacts the Service Level Agreement (SLA) of the product.

+In order to meet all criteria for DoR, the backlog items need to be refined in advance (at least 1-2 sprints before the actual implementation), so missing information could be provided either by Product Owner or by certain stakeholders.

 ## Sprint planning, estimating